shotgunsoftware/python-api/shotgun_api3/lib/README.md

 ### httplib2

-`httplib2` is used to make http connections to the shotgun server.
+`httplib2` is used to make http connections to the ShotGrid server.
 We bundle both python2 and python3 compatible versions since httplib2 chose to maintain parallel versions of the module for python 2 and 3 compatibility.

 The version of `httplib2` bundled should be updated manually, however its version is included in the unused `shotgun_api3/lib/requirements.txt` to allow Github's automated CVE notifications to work.